13 to the Rescue: Speedway Animal Rescue relies solely on foster families

 "Yes, so I really pride myself on that, because it's traumatizing enough to have to go and sit in a shelter," Brown said.

-Anna Weber, who volunteers as the treasurer, knows Brown would take in more animals but they just don't have the money.
-She says last year they had several difficult, expensive cases.
+Anna Weber, who volunteers as the treasurer, knows Brown would take in more animals but the rescue group just don't have the money.
+She said last year they had several difficult, expensive cases.

 13 to the Rescue: Speedway Animal Rescue

 "2020 hit us so hard like everyone else.
-So, to give you an idea in 2019, we spent $188 for each animal that we brought in on average, that includes vetting spay neuter microchip vaccines, any minor medical issues that might come up, eye infections ear infections, 2020, we saw just an incredible number of really serious medical cases," Weber said.
+So, to give you an idea, in 2019, we spent $188 for each animal that we brought in on average.
+That includes vetting, spay, neuter, microchip, vaccines, any minor medical issues that might come up — eye infections ear infections.
+(In) 2020, we saw just an incredible number of really serious medical cases," Weber said.
 "So, we spent an average of $450 per animal that we brought in and 2020."

-The Speedway Animal Rescue had two amputations, two shattered pelvises six Parvo dogs, three heartworm positive dogs, and one dog that had 80 percent of his body covered and chemical burns.
+The Speedway Animal Rescue had two amputations, two shattered pelvises, six dogs with parvo, three heartworm-positive dogs, and one dog that had 80 percent of his body covered and chemical burns.

-And Weber said that's just what she recalls off the top of her head.
+And Weber said that's just what she recalled off the top of her head.
 They actually had more cases than that.

 But Weber knows the work they are doing is helping the town of Speedway.